aliu55/zotzeus/zotzeus-backend/README.md

 ## Basic overview

 This is the backend for our ZotZeus application, which handles the creation of all the information.
+The backend was created using a [template](https://github.com/hackuci/zothacks-2020-frontend) provided by a workshop hosted by Hack at UCI.

 ## Instructions